dmfrodrigues/feup-sdis-proj1/proj1/doc/report.md

-This report addresses the enhancements made to the first project of the course SDIS (Distributed Systems) at the Faculty of Engineering of the University of Porto (FEUP).
-The guidelines are available [**here**](https://web.fe.up.pt/~pfs/aulas/sd2021/projs/proj1/proj1.html).
+This report addresses the enhancements made to the [**first project**](https://web.fe.up.pt/~pfs/aulas/sd2021/projs/proj1/proj1.html) of course SDIS (Distributed Systems) at the Faculty of Engineering of the University of Porto (FEUP).

-Enhancements are incremental; i.e., if an enhancement was implemented in a certain version, then it is used in that version and in all posterior versions.
+Enhancements are incremental; i.e., an enhancement implemented in a certain version is used in all posterior versions.

 # Parallelism enhancements

-We defined a scheduled executor for each peer with 30 threads, which immediately solves the issue of thread creation/deletion overhead.
-We picked a large number because most of the time these threads are not in use or are blocked waiting for other calls, so the number of threads being used may be large but the actual number of running threads in CPU is relatively small and only for short periods.
+We defined a scheduled executor for each peer with 100 threads, which solves the issue of thread creation/deletion overhead.
+We picked a large number because most threads are not in use or are blocked waiting for other calls, so the actual number of running threads in CPU at each instant is relatively small.

 ## One thread per multicast channel

-We implemented one thread per multicast channel, by extending `Runnable` with a generic class `SocketHandler` to handle incoming messages from a single socket, and inheriting `ControlSocketHandler`, `DataBroadcastSocketHandler` and `DataRecoverySocketHandler` from that class to run them on separate threads.
-We could have avoided to use `DataRecoverySocketHandler` as an initiator peer always knows it will receive packets on MDR only after sending a `GETCHUNK` message, but since there were many similarities in the way MDB and MDR work we decided to keep an uniform implementation.
+By extending `Runnable` with generic class `SocketHandler` to handle incoming messages from a socket, and specializing `ControlSocketHandler`, `DataBroadcastSocketHandler` and `DataRecoverySocketHandler`, we can run the socket handlers in different threads.
+We could have avoided using an MDR handler as an initiator peer always knows it will receive packets on MDR only after sending a `GETCHUNK` message, but since there were many similarities with the way MDB works we decided to keep an uniform implementation.

 ## Many protocol instances at a time

-This is done using a specialized `Callable` instance for each protocol instance.
-We extended `Callable` with class `BaseProtocolCallable` (which cannot throw exceptions), which in turn we extended with protocol-specific classes `BackupFileCallable`, `DeleteFileCallable`, `RestoreFileCallable`, `ReclaimCallable` and `StateCallable`; each protocol callable instance has all the information it needs to run, and all protocol instances cooperate with each of the three shared socket handlers in a peer to perform their jobs, and the shared sockets have appropriate synchronization mechanisms (mostly `synchronized` blocks) to avoid race conditions.
+This is done using specialized `ProtocolRunnable`/`ProtocolSupplier` instances for each protocol instance.
+We extended `Runnable` with class `ProtocolRunnable` (which cannot throw exceptions) to represent a main protocol, which in turn we extended with classes `BackupFileRunnable`, `DeleteFileRunnable`, `RestoreFileRunnable`, `ReclaimRunnable` and `StateRunnable`.
+We extended `ProtocolSupplier` with `BackupChunkSupplier` and `RestoreChunkSupplier`, which are sub-protocols; this allows main protocols `BackupFileRunnable` and `RestoreFileRunnable` to run those sub-protocols in parallel.
+Each protocol instance has all the information it needs to run, and all protocol instances cooperate with the shared socket handlers to perform their jobs, and the shared sockets have appropriate synchronization mechanisms (mostly `synchronized` blocks) to avoid race conditions.

-`BackupFileCallable`, `DeleteFileCallable`, `RestoreFileCallable` and `ReclaimCallable` instances are executed concurrently by the peer executer when created upon request from the `TestApp` and the `TestApp` immediately returns, but for `StateCallable` the `TestApp` only returns when it receives all state information and prints it, because we considered it would be more useful to have the `TestApp` wait to get the results from the state operation, while the other operations were most interesting if running in the background.
+All protocol instances are executed concurrently and the `TestApp` that created those instances immediately returns, except for `StateRunnable` where `TestApp` only returns when it receives all state information and prints it, to allow state information to be printed on the same console `TestApp` is running from.

 ## Processing different messages received on the same channel at the same time

-`SocketHandler` is a wrapper which runs an infinite cycle blocking on `DatagramSocket#receive(DatagramPacket)`, waiting for messages; when one arrives, the `SocketHandler` calls its abstract function `handle(Message)`, which each specialized socket handler must implement, usually just making some simple checks (like message type) and then calling `Message#process(Peer)`.
-Thus, all we had to do was to have the `SocketHandler` create a callable on-the-fly where he calls `handle(Message)` and submit that to the peer executor, instead of the socket handler thread executing `handle(Message)` itself.
+`SocketHandler` is a wrapper which runs an infinite cycle that blocks while waiting for messages on `DatagramSocket#receive(DatagramPacket)`; when one arrives, the `SocketHandler` calls its abstract function `handle(Message)`, which each specialized socket handler must implement, usually just making some simple checks (like message type) and then calling `Message#process(Peer)`.
+Thus, all we had to do was to have the `SocketHandler` create a runnable on-the-fly where he calls `handle(Message)` and submit that to the peer executor, instead of the socket handler thread executing `handle(Message)` itself.

 ## No `Thread.sleep()`

-We do not use `Thread.sleep()` anywhere in our code, thus avoiding busy waits altogether; instead we used scheduled futures and used `Future#get()`.
+We do not use `Thread.sleep()` anywhere in our code; instead we used scheduled futures, the blocking call `Future#get()` and some future chaining with `then`-functions.
 We additionally invested efforts into reducing the number of running threads to the bare minimum (e.g., not having futures wait for other futures), particularly in avoiding the use of empty scheduled futures (which can be used as a valid and non-busy replacement for `Thread.sleep()`, but still take up thread resources).

-Among the two approaches to asynchronous operations (futures and non-busy blocking on future resolution, vs fully-asynchronous future chaining and `then`-functions), the first takes more threads (because the main thread will block while waiting for the thread that is running the future) but is also more readable as it closely resembles synchronous code, and since we are not very familiar with the way `then`-functions and promises work with Java we preferred the first option.

 ## Eliminate all blocking